pankajinfowind/flipper-1/README.md

 ## You want to use a specific lib (like rxjs) in electron main thread ?

-You can do this!
-Just by importing your library in npm dependencies (not devDependencies) with `npm install --save`.
-It will be loaded by electron during build phase and added to the final package.
+YES!
+You can do it!
+Just by importing your library in npm dependencies section (not **devDependencies**) with `npm install --save`.
+It will be loaded by electron during build phase and added to your final package.
 Then use your library by importing it in `main.ts` file.
-Easy no ?
+Quite simple, isn't it ?

 ## Browser mode